willfindlay/COMP5900T-Notes/notes.md

 - no virtual memory (they didn't need it, hobbyists didn't need to care about security)

 ## Protection in an information processing utility (Graham 1968)

+#### Challenges of Protecting an IPU

+- lots of users
+- many users using the system simultaneously